-Next, we unlatched the center plastic cover & removed it to reveal the belly of the beast.
-We also removed the plastic step in pieces inside the driver & passenger side doors.
+Next, we unlatched the center plastic cover and removed it to reveal the belly of the beast.
+We also removed the plastic step in pieces inside the driver and passenger side doors.

-Of course, I went to work right away wiping down & disinfecting!
+Of course, I went to work right away wiping down and disinfecting!

 Some things to think about when selecting a replacement carpet for your RV front cab are:

 - size – you don’t want to be piecing a bunch of smaller pieces together, so look for an option that will give you one solid piece